jdbctemplatemapper/jdbctemplatemapper/README.md

 @Column(name="some_column_name")
 This will map the property to the column specified by name attribute.
 Note that this will impact using "SELECT * " with Spring BeanPropertyRowMapper in custom queries.
 The mismatch of column and property names will cause BeanPropertyRowMapper to ignore these properties.
-Use "SELECT " + jdbcTemplateMapper.getColumnsSql(someClass) which will create column aliases to match property names so will work with BeanPropertyRowMapper.
+Use "SELECT " + jdbcTemplateMapper.getBeanColumnsSql(someClass) which will create column aliases to match property names so will work with BeanPropertyRowMapper.

 **@Version**